 When the Consortium Agreement is approved by PCCD, the credit hours will be included as hours attempted for the term.
 The hours will be used, along with the hours from PCCD for that term.
 It should be noted Peralta Colleges have a standing consortium between all four schools; consortium agreements with colleges outside Peralta must be approved by the College, and may be granted only if the student cannot find required coursework within Peralta.
 It will be the responsibility of the student to provide a grade transcript from the hosting college.
 If the transcript is not received from the host school, the course hours will be counted as not completed.
 The student will be sent a letter stating that the transcript has not been received, and that if it is not received those hours will still be counted, and future Consortium Agreements may not be approved.

-The Peralta Community Colleges Financial Aid Office(s) provides information through various channels, including the Financial Aid Section of each of the four Peralta Colleges website, the Peralta District website, our PeopleSoft Student Service Passport portal, e-mails and catalogs (electronic and print).
+The Peralta Community Colleges Financial Aid Office(s) provides information through various channels, including the Financial Aid Section of each of the four Peralta Colleges websites, the Peralta District website, our PeopleSoft Student Service Campus Solutions portal, e-mails and catalogs (electronic and print).
 The PCCD FAOs e-mail a variety of important information to the student’s primary institutional peralta.edu e-mail address.
 The FAO will use this as the primary means of contacting the students.
-The FAO will utilize the main campus web site to notify students of any targeted or general announcements.
-Students may find other consumer information topics throughout the Peralta.edu web site.
+The FAO will utilize the main campus website to notify students of any targeted or general announcements.
+Students may find other consumer information topics throughout the Peralta.edu website.

 You must meet all disbursement requirements in order for your aid to pay.
 Some of the general requirements to receive payment of funds include: